 Dog Carrier Backpack vs. Dog Carrier Sling

-The key with dog backpack carriers is to get your dog used to them so your dog wouldn't be opposed to get into it after the first experience, which may turn out to be unpleasant.
+The key with dog backpack carriers is to get your dog used to them.
+This is so your dog wouldn't be opposed to getting into them after the first experience, which may be unpleasant.

-First, in order to protect your canine from falling out of the backpack, there is often a leash inside that you can hook the dog's collar onto while carrying them.
+First, to protect your canine from falling out of the backpack, there is often a leash inside that you can hook the dog's collar onto while carrying them.

-Second, while some simple design backpacks for dogs are only made to contain your pet, others of higher quality are equipped with dog supplies-specific storage pockets, full enclosures with mesh netting for ventilation, and even built-in food and water bowls.
+Second, while some simple design backpacks for dogs are only made to contain your pet, others are of higher quality.
+They are equipped with dog supplies-specific storage pockets and complete enclosures with mesh netting for ventilation.
+And some even have built-in food and water bowls.

 REVIEW: K9 Sport Sack Dog Backpack